jinhojang6/dev-notes/README.md

 # About

-These notes summarize what I have learned and implemented on software until now.
-The topics below cover overarching software development such as:
+These notes summarize what I have learned and implemented developing software programs until now.
+The topics below cover software development fields such as:

 - Front-end
   - HTML